Young adult literature: Lack of diversity

-Style
+Literary merit

 Jack Zipes, a professor of German and literature, has criticized the standardized nature of young adult fiction in Western society.
-He writes that to become a phenomenon, a work has to "conform to the standards of exception set by the mass media and promoted by the culture industry in general."
-Zipes notes the similarities between Harry Potter and other well known heroes, such as Superman, David, Tom Thumb, Jack the Giant Killer, Aladdin, and the characters of Horatio Alger.
+He writes that to become a phenomenon, a work has to "conform to the standards [...] set by the mass media and promoted by the culture industry in general."
+Zipes complains of similarities between Harry Potter and other well known heroes.

-Chris Crowe, a professor of English and young adult literature, describes criticism of young adult fiction as fear that the genre will replace classic works.
-He cites the availability of poorly written young adult fiction, as well as the genre's recency making it difficult for it to establish itself against classic literature.
+Professor Chris Crowe argues that criticism of young adult fiction arises from the fear that the genre will replace classic works.
+He also suggests that because there is much poorly written young adult fiction, and the genre's recent development, it has difficulty in establishing its value in relation to the classics of literature.